lvgl/lv_port_pc_visual_studio/README.md

 - [x] Only depends on Win32 API, C Runtime and C++ STL.
 - [x] Native support for x86, x64, ARM and ARM64 Windows.
-- [x] Support compiling with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL) toolchain make the binary size as smaller as using MinGW.
+- [x] Support compiling with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL) toolchain to make the binary size as smaller as using MinGW.
 - [x] Support resizing the Window in the HAL level.
 - [x] Support Per-monitor DPI Aware in the HAL level.
-- [ ] Support Windows keyboard and mouse wheel event in the HAL level.
+- [x] Support Windows keyboard and mouse wheel event in the HAL level.
+  - [ ] Improve the keyboard and mouse wheel experience.
 - [x] Provide the easy way to reference lvgl, lv_examples project for Visual Studio.
+- [ ] Provide Windows GDI font engine support.

 ## Introduction